Closing date 12:00 BST, 16 October 2023. For a downloadable version of this call click here.

 Awards can only be held in departments or faculties, not in colleges.
 Researchers with college-only contracts, and those from Gardens, Libraries and Museums, must apply via a department or faculty, with a member of that department or faculty as a Co-applicant.

-Retired and Emeritus Fellows, as well as Masters and doctoral students, are not eligible.
+Retired and Emeritus Fellows, as well as Masters students, are not eligible.

 If the Research Partner moves to another university during the course of the project, this funding will not transfer with them.